 Brown jelly infections spread quickly across the whole coral, often killing the entire coral colony.
 I am not a veterinarian, but the advice I’ve seen when treating this condition is along the lines of ‘amputation’.
 You need to remove the colony from the water and then cut away or frag any infected areas and some of the bordering healthy areas, allowing the coral to recover in isolation, to be sure the infection doesn’t spread.

 Frogspawn coral care: how to frag

-The branching variety of frogspawn coral is fragged fairly easily by snapping, cutting or sawing the branches near the base and using a cyanoacrylate glue to affix the frag to your preferred piece of live rock.
+The branching variety of frogspawn coral, Euphyllia paradivisa, is fragged fairly easily by snapping, cutting, or sawing the branches near the base and using cyanoacrylate glue to affix the frag to your preferred piece of live rock.

 Check out a few of these other equally awesome and perhaps even more popular LPS coral types:

 Borneman, Eric H. Aquarium Corals.
 Microcosm Ltd; 1st Printing Edition (March 1, 2001)